sr-lab/ProfOlaf/README.md

 - Inserts results into the DB using `utils.db_management`:
   - `insert_iteration_data(initial_pubs)`
   - `insert_seen_titles_data(seen_titles)`
-- Respects a delay between requests to reduce rate limiting.
+- Respects a delay between requests to reduce rate limiting

+> [!IMPORTANT]
-ℹ️ If Google Scholar doesn’t return a cited-by URL/ID, the script still stores the paper using an **MD5 of the title** as a fallback identifier.
+> If Google Scholar doesn’t return a cited-by URL/ID, the script still stores the paper using an **MD5 of the title** as a fallback identifier.

 ---